Daviesss/TF2-Transformbroadcaster-ROS-2/README.md

  - self.broadcaster.sendTransform(self.Transform_broadcast): Send the transformation information using the TransformBroadcaster.
  - The self.get_logger().info('The transforms has been received %r' % self.broadcaster): Indicating that the transforms have been received, along with information about the broadcaster.

+ The rest of the node is the main fuction in which the class name is called .